-- Sponsor of the certification is Siemens AG, Charles-de-Gaulle-Str.
-2, D-81737 Munich, Germany. - The sponsor applied for a certificate compliant with the service type 04: "Deutsches IT-Sicherheitszertifikat [German IT Security Certificate]" by the certification body of T-Systems. - Target of Evaluation (TOE) is the product "CardOS V4.3B Re\Cert with Application for Digital Signature", in the sequel abbreviated as: CardOS V4.3B Re\Cert. - The TOE is a SSCD ("Secure Signature Creation Device"). - The sponsor provided the security target for the TOE in English language.
-The security target, final version 1.0 as of November 28, 2006, is available as a separate document. - The security target references the Common Criteria as criteria and EAL4 as assurance level.
+- 1 Sponsor of the certification is Siemens AG, Charles-de-Gaulle-Str.
+2-3, D-81737 Munich, Germany. - 2 The sponsor applied for a certificate compliant with the service type 04: "Deutsches IT-Sicherheitszertifikat [German IT Security Certificate]" by the certification body of T-Systems. - 3 Target of Evaluation (TOE) is the product "CardOS V4.2B FIPS with Application for Digital Signature". - 4 The TOE is a SSCD (Secure Signature Creation Device) consisting of the embedded configured software (OS, packages and signature application) and the underlying hardware Infineon SLE66CX322P (design levels m1484b14 and m1484f18, production line indicator 2 or 5) or alternatively SLE66CX642P (design level m1485b16, production line indicator 5). - 5 The sponsor provided the security target for the TOE in English language.
+The security target, final version 1.2 as of July 23, 2007, is available as a separate document. - 6 The security target references the Common Criteria Version 2.3 as criteria and EAL4 as assurance level with augmentations.
 The (minimum) strength of TOE security functions (SOF) is claimed as "high".

-2 Relevant Normative Documents for the Evaluation
+2 Relevant Normative Documents for the Evaluation1

-- As applied by the sponsor, the evaluation of the TOE was carried out against the - Common Criteria for Information Technology Security Evaluation /CC/. - 8 In addition, the following documents were relevant for the evaluation and certification: - Common Methodology for Information Technology Security Evaluation /CEM/, - Anwendungshinweise und Interpretationen zum Schema [Guidance and Interpretations of Scheme Issues], BSI /AIS/, - Work instruction "Verfahrenstyp 04: Deutsches IT-Sicherheitszertifikat [German IT Security Certificate]" by T-Systems (endorsed version).
+- 7 As applied by the sponsor, the evaluation of the TOE was carried out against the - Common Criteria for Information Technology Security Evaluation /CC/. - 8 In addition, the following documents were relevant for the evaluation and certification: - Common Methodology for Information Technology Security Evaluation /CEM/, - Anwendungshinweise und Interpretationen zum Schema [Guidance and Interpretations of Scheme Issues], BSI /AIS/, - Work instruction "Verfahrenstyp 04: Deutsches IT-Sicherheitszertifikat [German IT Security Certificate]" by T-Systems (endorsed version).

-The precise bibliographical data for these documents can be found in the section "References" in this certification report.
+1 The precise bibliographical data for these documents can be found in the section "References" in this certification report.